Bunk Beds are brilliant and kids just can’t get enough of them! Have a read of our handy guide to help find the right one for your child.

 Storage Bunk Bed

-An upgrade on the standard design, many bunk bed designs have great integrated storage too.
-This can include shelving, under bed drawers which offer valuable extra storage or even a wardrobe with an offset bunk.
+An upgrade on the standard design, many bunk beds with storage has great integrated storage too.
+This can include shelving, under-bed drawers which offer valuable extra storage, or even a wardrobe with an offset bunk.

 Here are some frequently asked questions by our customers that you may find helpful in selecting your perfect bunk bed.

-How much weight can the top bunk hold?
+How much weight can a bunk bed hold?

 All of our bunk beds are tested up to 80 – 100kg and are designed for children.
 It is not to say that grown-ups cannot sleep in either of the beds, but as they are intended for children, they are only tested to this weight.